List of players with five or more goals in an NHL game

 Joe Malone, the first player to score five goals in an NHL game, the only player to score seven goals in a game, and the overall most prolific, scoring at least five goals in five games.

 Tage Thompson, the most recent player to score five goals in an NHL game, did it on December 7, 2022.

 This is a list of players who have scored five or more goals in a National Hockey League (NHL) game.
 Scoring five or more goals in a single game is considered a great feat, as it has only been accomplished 64 times, by 48 players, in the history of the league.
 The first player to do so was Joe Malone, with the Montreal Canadiens, in the first NHL game, on December 19, 1917.
 The most recent player to do so was Tage Thompson, with the Buffalo Sabres, in the 105th NHL season of play, on December 7, 2022.

+Only five players have accomplished this feat while still in their rookie season, and only two of those were within the last century: Don Murdoch on October 12, 1976 (NYR @ MNS), and Howie Meeker on January 8, 1947 (TOR vs. CHI).
+The other three rookies scored their five goal games more than one hundred years ago: Mickey Roach in 1920, Harry Hyland in 1917, and Joe Malone three times in the 1917-18 season.

 In addition to being first, Joe Malone holds the overall record with five five-or-more goal games, including the NHL record seven goals in a game, as well as a six-goal game and three five-goal games - all in the first three seasons of the NHL's existence.
 He is also the only player to record a five-goal game with more than one team, accomplishing his first three with the Montreal Canadiens and his last two with the Quebec Bulldogs.

 Overall, seven players have scored six goals in a game—including brothers Corb and Cy Denneny, with different teams, within a few weeks of each other in 1921.
 A total of 41 individual players have scored exactly five goals in a game, on one or more occasion.
 While five-goal games continue to occur from time to time, no player has scored six or more goals since Darryl Sittler scored six in February 1976.